 The Nitro games library has officially been removed from the app as of October 15th, 2019.

-For more details on why we made these changes, check out this blog post here!
+For more details on why we made these changes back in 2019, check out this blog post here!

 What does this Help Center Article cover?